 Sacramento Public Library, led by director Rivkah Sass, became our first client for a new application of our technology, called Beanstack, that would apply our system for curating children’s books in order to deliver personalized recommendations to library patrons.
-Later, Montgomery County Public Library and virtual services librarian Mary Ellen Icaza asked us to tailor Beanstack to serve as the library’s summer reading platform.
-And Menasha Joint School District, with district librarian Jennifer Peterson, used Beanstack as a platform for an innovative district-wide “Get In The Game” reading challenge.
+Later, Menasha Joint School District, with district librarian Jennifer Peterson, used Beanstack as a platform for an innovative district-wide “Get In The Game” reading challenge.
 These experiences and the opportunities afforded by these remarkable partners, helped us achieve our purpose – to deliver a uniquely useful and personal experience for readers of all ages.

-Over the last four years, we have focused intently on making Beanstack the single best tool for facilitating reading programs, primarily in libraries and schools.
+Over the years, we have focused intently on making Beanstack the single best tool for facilitating reading challenges, primarily in libraries and schools.
 Our personalized recommendation system remains part of our secret sauce and how we got started.
 But more than that, the four values represented in our logo – love, inclusion, hard work, and awesomeness – are at the “heart” of all we do.
 This is who we are and there’s so much more to come.
 Thank you for your time and consideration!

 Jordan and Felix